Cueyatl/Matching_CUC/README.md

 ✅DONE  Put this in github

-DONE Atomize textformfield, leave styles to the open. but make it smaller and centralized .
+✅DONE Atomize textformfield, leave styles to the open. but make it smaller and centralized .

-DONE View Tags (github library)
+✅DONE View Tags (github library)

-DONE EXTRA standarize buttons for continue and accept text for minimizing errors, but still accept personalized text.
+✅DONE EXTRA standarize buttons for continue and accept text for minimizing errors, but still accept personalized text.

-**11/26**
+✅DONE Try to atomize all repeating componentes and eliminate floting doubles on site, store  em in global variables dont know where.

+**12/22**

+✅DONE Make texts and images responsive, check if divs of boxes too.
+(SEE REFERENCE AT A _photos* and text_style_widget )

+✅DONE Also change names of files and classes used.(it pops a warning in the PROBLEMS secti )

+✅DONE  Translate to english
+Fix translations and add button for english in user menu and log in menu.

+✅DONE  Add bottom to top menu in Add pictures.
+SEE REFERENCE IN GENDERQS-> others butt .

+✅DONE * MAKE CARDS DEMO FOR BACKEND TESTING

+✅DONE  Add functionality to Add photos. (image picker)

+✅DONE  Add validation to name length and char

+✅DONE view Cards (leave for later, too complicated)

+✅DONE Add button for eng/span in main.

+🗿🗿🗿🗿ACTIVE🗿🗿🗿🗿🗿

+🗿ACTIVE MAKE PROFILE DEMO FOR BACKEND TESTING TOO.

+⚠️BUG/TEST add validation to dates according to LegalDate,add logic for "common sense" ages.

+🗿ACTIVE Add validation to height

+🗿ACTIVE Add dissable buttons for options if no option selected.

+🗿ACTIVE view Profile (IRENE)

+ACTIVE NOW Add validation to gender option: "Others"

+TODO
+Edit button logic for data validation, at least select some.

+View page for  físicas: YA estatura,YA  edad,ya orientación, complexión, cabello.

+Create a preference page for this, maybe genres?:

+Tags in here:
+     - Personalidad: apertura a la experiencia, inclinación política, espiritualidad, hábitos, etc.

+     - Gustos e intereses: hobbies, música, deportes, arte, etc.
+(Banco de items con mínimo y máximo de selección o menús desplegables con opciones finitas)

+     - Lo que buscan en una pareja: preferencia de estatura, intereses comunes, etc.
+(Menús desplegables con rangos acotados y
+* Add validation to heigth between 60cms and 2.60 meters (acodroplacia)

+* view Edit profile button and menu (this one's the easiest) IMPOSIBLE  Add logo before and start with sign in and sing up IMPOSIBLE Add logo before and  start of app.
+* Investigate ways to save info, metadata, cache on each phone.

 The json.decode method always outputs Map<String, dynamic> because JSON can contain values of multiple types (e.g., numbers, strings, booleans).
 To conform to Map<String, String>, we map each key-value pair, ensuring the values are converted to String using value.toString().

 Port: 5433
 🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢
-DONE Try to atomize all repeating componentes and eliminate floting doubles on site, store  em in global variables dont know where.

-DONE Make texts and images responsive, check if divs of boxes too.
-(SEE REFERENCE AT A _photos* and text_style_widget )

-DONE Also change names of files and classes used.(it pops a warning in the PROBLEMS secti )

-ON IT Translate to english

-* Add bottom to top menu in Add pictures.
-SEE REFERENCE IN GENDERQS-> others butt .

-* Add functionality to Add photos. (image picker)

-4,5,8 and 9 with questionOPtions.

-DO?
-TypeOfRelationship

-TODO:
-* MAKE CARDS DEMO FOR BACKEND TESTING
-* MAKE PROFILE DEMO FOR BACKEND TESTING TOO.

-* Add validation to name length and chars
-* add validation to dates according to LegalDate,add logic for "common sense" ages.
-* Add validation to heigth between 60cms and 2.60 meters (acodroplacia)
-* Add dissable buttons for options if no option selected.
-* view Cards (leave for later, too complicated)
-* view Profile (Can do that)
-* view Edit profile button and menu (this one's the easiest)
-* Add logo before and start with sign in and sing up
-* Add logo before and  start of app.
-* Investigate ways to save info, metadata, cache on each phone.
 ***

 ## Recursos